Divyanshi2408/React-Concepts/React Hooks/all hooks in brief .md

 }, [deferredInput]);
 ```
 This way, the input updates instantly, and the filtering is deferred — preventing lag.

+- Use these hooks when you need to set priority
+- If you have control over the state update — useTransition.
+- For third party update where you have no control over state — useDeferredValue.

 ---
 ## 13. What is the useSyncExternalStore hook and when would you use it?
 The useSyncExternalStore hook is used to subscribe to an external store and ensure consistent state between server and client — especially in concurrent rendering.